 Figure 3 shows the output of the lower NOR gate turning OFF due to the current applied to one of its inputs.

 The flip-flop forms the foundation for memory.
 Given enough flip-flops we can store unlimited data.
-It is hard to imagine how nerves could get together to arrange themselves in this manner to give rise to memory in living things.
-Perhaps memory in humans is based on a completely different hardware structure.
-However, a flip-flop is a foolproof way to store information in hardware - be it transistors or nerves.
+A flip-flop is a foolproof way to store information in hardware.

 A BIT is short for binary digit.
 It is the smallest piece of computer memory.
 It is capable of storing a single binary number, either zero or one.
 A computer bit is a flip-flop wrapped in a few basic circuits.
 The flip flop is the hardware mechanism that stores the data.
 The illustration below shows how a bit is set with data input and a clock:

-Figure 1 shows the bit at rest in OFF status.
+Figure 1 shows the bit at rest in the OFF state, indicated by the light being off.
 NOR Gate B is ON because there is no current on either input.

 Figure 3 shows the clock line turning ON.
 Note that both inputs on the lower AND gate are turned ON.
-Since both leads are ON, current passes through the AND gate into the lower NOR gate B. Input on either lead of NOR Gate B turns it OFF.
+Since both leads are ON, current passes through the AND gate into the lower NOR gate B. Since an input line of NOR Gate B is on, it turns device B OFF.

 This illustration below shows a full implementation of a computer bit.
 It shows the addition of an address line and a read/write line: